 - Text analysis and matching for information retrieval (Drs.
 Binkley and Lawrie)

 - Software process analysis (Drs.
 Binkley and Lawrie)

 - Simulation validation (Drs.
 Olsen and Raunak)

 - Modeling and simulation of complex systems (Dr. Olsen)

 Many published faculty papers are cited on the faculty pages and faculty research pages linked from the department's faculty and staff listing.
 In addition to research published in journals and conference proceedings, faculty and students occasionally publish Technical Reports on Loyola's website.

 In 2014, Dr. Binkley received an NSF grant and a Fulbright Fellowship to study varying aspects of the "Evolution of Software Product Families in Safety Critical Systems" with Dr. Loen Moonen of Simula Research Laboratory in Norway.

 In 2009, Professors Dawn Lawrie and David Binkley received a $310k NSF grant on “Making Sense of Source Code: Improving Software through Information Retrieval.”
 This grant has allowed Drs.
 Lawrie and Binkley to work with students on the application of information retrieval techniques to the understanding and analysis of very large computer programs.
-Student research on this topic continues under the summer Hauber research program.
+Student research on this topic continues under the summer Hauber research program and senior research projects.